 To work out which fridge or freezer will cost you the least in running costs, take a look at the figures on the label.
 They’ll show you how much energy it uses each year (in kilowatt hours), and the lower the number, the lower your running costs.

 How are these ratings calculated?

-The appliance’s energy consumption is measured by testing it in a room with a temperature of 25˚ Celsius.
-The energy-efficient fridge or freezer is partly filled, as it might be in real life, and its internal volume is calculated once all its drawers, shelves, trays or water dispensers are in place.
+The appliance’s energy consumption is measured by testing it in a room with a temperature of 25˚C. Before testing, it’s partly-filled – just as it might be in real life – and its internal volume is calculated once all the drawers, shelves, trays or water dispensers are in place.

 Where’s the best place to put my new energy-saving fridge or freezer?

 When your new fridge or freezer is delivered, make sure you place it away from your cooker, and out of direct sunlight.
 It’s important to keep it in a cooler part of your kitchen, to help it work more efficiently.